IbcAlpha/IBC/userguide.md

 >Instead you have two options:
 >
 >1.
 Restart IBC afresh each day you want to run TWS or Gateway.
-This option is useful if you want to automate login to TWS, and you're not enrolled in IBKR's security device scheme (so that you do not need to be present).
+This option is useful if you want to automate login to TWS.
 You can use Task Scheduler (on Windows) or crontab (on Linux) to automatically start IBC at the appropriate time.
 You'll find sections on using Task Scheduler or crontab to start IBC towards the end of this document.
 >
 >2.
 Abandon the use of IBC and instead use the autorestart mechanism provided by TWS 974, Gateway 975 and later versions.
 To use this, you have to start TWS